chiaweilee/vue-i18n-extend-loader/README.md

 due webpack work async, you lang file may loaded into project at first time.

+the first time you build, all locale in components will be extracted and merged, but not loaded into webpack fully.

+the second time you build, it's all ok.

 ### In dev mode

 It works just like 'vue-i18n-loader'